Association for Behavior Analysis International: Position statements

-Peter Sturmey suggests in his chapter on Ethics that practitioners use these statements to guide their practice.
+Queens College psychology professor and ABAI member Peter Sturmey has suggested that practitioners use these statements to guide their practice.

+Funding

-The Society for the Advancement of Behavior Analysis (SABA) provides financial support for ABAI activities and serve as a clearinghouse for outside funding of ABAI activities.
+The Society for the Advancement of Behavior Analysis (SABA) provides financial support for ABAI activities and serves as a clearinghouse for outside funding of ABAI activities.

 Awards

-Through the sister organization of SABA, several categories of awards are given to individuals, organizations, and ABA research during the ABAI annual convention.
+Through the sister organization of SABA, several categories of awards are given to individuals, organizations, and ABA researchers during the ABAI annual convention.